American Style Cast Net with Drawstrings for catching your own bait! Sizes: 5f 6ft, 8ft, 10ft 12ft

 Catching bait fish is essential to catching many types of sought-after game fish in both salt and fresh water.

 Catching bait fish that predator fish are feeding on will greatly increase the chances of a productive day of fishing.

 Having the correct cast net for the type of bait being targeted is very important.
 I have thrown many cast nets over giant schools of bait and caught zero fish.

 In general, you want the largest diameter net you can throw with heavy round sinkers between 1-1.5 pounds per radius foot.

 The mesh netting should be small enough to catch the targeted bait but large enough to sink quickly.
 This is most important when catching fish that are in deep clear water.
-Most nets work in shallow water because there is little time for bait to escape.
+Most nets work in shallow water because there is little time for the bait to escape.

 Learning to throw a net is the first step.